- Introduction

 test_logger.h # user's logger

-test_machine.h # machine configuration that was used in calculations
+test_machine.h # machine configuration used in the calculations

 test.stdout # standard output generated by the code